The third layer of expectations is what we expect of our own lives; what will each of us become.

 (those are my school photos, but the script is made-up, to illustrate this point)

-Not only can our actions hurt someone else today, our actions can hurt ourselves next week, next year, next decade.
+our actions can hurt ourselves next week, next year, next decade.

-If every day, we do as many things right as we can, and do as much good as we have the opportunity to do,
+If every day, we do as many things right as we can,

 then the seeds are planted for a better life.